 Quarterly Non-default Workstation Inventories

-On a quarterly basis, IT will distribute inventories of non-default (Apple or Advanced Dell) workstations assigned to individuals along with upcoming lease renewal dates, to the Deans, Vice Presidents and Technology Directors/Coordinators for their future reference when reviewing requests for non-default workstations.
+On a quarterly basis, IT will distribute inventories of non-default (Apple or Advanced Windows) workstations assigned to individuals along with upcoming renewal dates, to the Deans, Vice Presidents, and Technology Directors/Coordinators for their future reference when reviewing requests for non-default workstations.

-In order to request replacement equipment as part of the Computer Lifecycle Replacement Program, you must log into ServiceNow (SNOW) Self-Service portal that can be found at http://montclair.service-now.com/essClient-Asset-Search.
-You can request a replacement up to sixty (60) days before the equipment is due back to the leasing company.
+In order to request replacement equipment as part of the Computer Lifecycle Replacement Program, you must log into ServiceNow (SNOW) Self-Service portal that can be found at https://montclair.service-now.com/ess/order_asset_info.do.
+You can request a replacement up to sixty (60) days before the equipment is due back to be replaced.

 - Select Hardware Request and then follow the prompts to request a replacement device.